Mum's the word on soaring Swedish household debt as poll nears

 Sweden knows all too well the damage that a property bubble can wreak when it bursts.

 Financial deregulation in the 1980s led to a boom in commercial property that crashed in 1992.
-Commercial properties lost nearly two-thirds of their value and Sweden had to nationalise two of its banks.
+Commercial properties lost nearly two-thirds of their value and Sweden had to nationalize two of its banks.

-The country was in recession for three years and had to implement a tough austerity programme to turn around a massive budget deficit.
+The country was in recession for three years and had to implement a tough austerity program to turn around a massive budget deficit.

 Economists are urging pre-emptive measures like property takes and a cut in tax deductions, but it's a delicate topic ahead of the Sept.
 14 elections.